yhk1105/DM2024_G27_final/README.md

 - **Group Contributions:**
   Breakdown of each team member’s role in data preprocessing, feature engineering, model training, documentation, and presentation.

-For a complete and detailed explanation—including mathematical formulations, pseudocode, experimental results, and further discussions—please refer to the attached PDF report: [Final Project Report.pdf](Final Project Report.pdf).
+For a complete and detailed explanation—including mathematical formulations, pseudocode, experimental results, and further discussions—please refer to the attached PDF report: [Final Project Report.pdf](Final%20Project%20Report.pdf).
+.